aail-ai/flutter_assessment_test/README.md

 # Assessment steps/requirements
 - Fork this repository
 - Create chat app between user and dummy user
-- the dummy user can only reply "yes", "ok", "no"
+- the dummy user can only random reply "yes", "ok", "no"
 - the user input only comes from audio and output as text chat from user
 - implement any STT (Speech to Text)
 - Please use riverpod as state management https://pub.dev/packages/flutter_riverpod